 It’s after work on a Friday.
-Colleen and I just got off work at our different shops, her at the company’s newest and largest store and me down at my shop, a combination Ice Cream and Outdoor Gear shop.
+I just got off work.
 The day is fading away, the streets are full of people from away.
-There’s a cool breeze flowing into our windows bringing the smell of the different restaurants with it some nights, other nights it switches and blows the smell of the ocean in, but every night we get a beautiful view of the sun setting over Main Street and Frenchman Bay.
-This morning we climbed in one of the Northeast’s finest climbing spots, tomorrow we’re going to hike a few mountains before work.
+There’s a cool breeze flowing into our windows bringing the smell of the different restaurants with it some nights, other nights it switches and blows the smell of the ocean in, but every night I get a beautiful view of the sun setting over Main Street and Frenchman Bay.
+This morning I climbed in one of the Northeast’s finest climbing spots, tomorrow I’m going to hike a few mountains before work.
 The next day… well we don’t really ever plan that far ahead.
 What are we, adults?

 Then I remind myself I’m not the guy from the Gorton’s Fish Sticks box, I can’t even grow a beard, and I’ve been here less than two months.